Emmennater/ML/Coursework/Hotdog/README.md

 - Click [here](https://www.kaggle.com/datasets/thedatasith/hotdog-nothotdog/data?select=hotdog-nothotdog) for the dataset.
 - Classifies images hotdog or not hotdog using a convolutional neural network (CNN).
 - Trained on 2121 images of hot dogs and other random food (not hotdogs).
-- Has very good train score but very bad test score (overfitting).
-  - Need a bigger dataset.
 - Inspired by Silicon Valley "Hot Dog" and… "Not Hot Dog".
 ## Dataset
 - Contains 2121 images of hotdogs and other food each (4242 total).